vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The biggest risk is not taking any risk." - Mark Zuckerberg
 > 1. "You are one decision away from a completely different life." - Anonymous
 > 1. "Do not let yesterday take up too much of today." - Will Rogers
-> 1. "Invest in yourself; it's the best investment you'll ever make." - Anonymous
+> 1. "Invest in yourself; it is the best investment you'll ever make." - Anonymous
 > 1. "I have not failed.
 I've just found 10,000 ways that will not work." - Thomas Edison
 > 1. "Strength doesn't come from what you can do.
 It comes from overcoming the things you once thought you couldn't." - Rikki Rogers
-> 1. "Resilience is not about overcoming, it's about becoming." - heri Salata
+> 1. "Resilience is not about overcoming, it is about becoming." - heri Salata
 > 1. "If you're going through hell, keep going." - Winston Churchill
 > 1. "Even the darkest night will end and the sun will rise." - Victor Hugo
 > 1. "When the world says, 'Give up,' hope whispers, 'Try it one more time.'" - Anonymous